blazino17/Blaise-obidinnu/README.md

 A Readme file about my profile

 Welcome, I'm sure you'd stick around.
-I'm a DevOps Engineer and a Chemical Engineer who is deeply enthusiastic about continuously enhancing my technological skill set.
+I'm a DevOps and Chemical Engineer who is deeply enthusiastic about continuously enhancing my technological skill set.

 **Here's a quick summary about me**:
 - I’m open to collaborations with like-minded people like you to build amazing projects